This post may contain affiliate links. At no cost to you, we earn a commission from qualifying purchases.

 Fitting a kitchen – Where to start?

-Your new kitchen units have been delivered and the kitchen area is ready for the install, but where do you start?
+Your new kitchen units have been delivered and the kitchen area is ready for the installation, but where do you start?

 From your mark draw a level line using your spirit level across the wall(s), this is the guideline for all your base units.
 Now measure up from the 870mm mark to the bottom of your wall units (this measurement is down to personal preference).